 In the summertime, few things are more fun than jumping into a refreshing swimming pool.
 Likewise, public or private pools make excellent places to exercise, lounge or play games.
-Unfortunately, swimming pools can also be dangerous or hazardous places.
+Unfortunately, swimming pools pose a risk of slipping and falling, and can therefore be dangerous or hazardous places.

 A swimming pool accident lawyer is an experienced legal professional who helps injured individuals and their families seek financial compensation after a pool accident.
 In addition, these attorneys also represent pool owners who are facing personal injury or premises liability claims.

 Swimming pools may be either public or private.
 Public pools, which are open to large groups of individuals, may be in a public park or in an otherwise readily accessible area.
 Private pools, by contrast, are typically on private property near someone’s residence.

 Though swimming pools provide a lot of entertainment.
 They can also cause serious injuries or deaths.
 Here are some common injuries that may occur in or near a public or private pool:

 In swimming pools, a drowning occurs when an individual dies after inhaling water when submerged.
 A near-drowning incident happens when a person inhales water without dying.
 Also, near-drowning accidents can still result in brain damage or other complications.